 Three pricing shapes dominate: flat monthly fee, usage-based per task or per token, and bring-your-own-everything self-host.
 Flat-fee platforms are cheap at high usage and expensive at low usage.
 Usage-based platforms invert that.
 Self-host platforms are cheapest at any usage if you ignore engineering time, and the most expensive if you cost engineering time honestly.

 The honest comparison includes four costs: platform fee, LLM token spend, infrastructure, and time.
-I scored each option on the all-in monthly cost for two profiles: light use (five agents, one run per agent per day) and heavy use (twenty agents, ten runs per agent per day).
+Each option below is scored on all-in monthly cost for two profiles: light use (five agents, one run per agent per day) and heavy use (twenty agents, ten runs per agent per day).
+The table summarises where each one wins.

 What are the cheapest options?